 Author: Steven Lamb MBChB, Department of Dermatology, Waikato Hospital, Hamilton, New Zealand, 1998.
 Updated by Vanessa Ngan, Staff writer, 1 February 2014.

-Pubic lice or crabs are properly known as Phthirus pubis.
-Pubic lice are commonly referred to as “crabs” because of their short, broad body (about 1mm), and large front claws.
+Pubic lice (crab lice) are properly known as Phthirus pubis.
+Pubic lice are commonly referred to as “crabs” because of their short, broad body (about 1 mm), and large front claws.

 Pubic lice are contracted by close contact and are easily transmitted sexually.
 Pubic lice have become very uncommon in developed countries since shaving of pubic hair has become popular.